GD Topic - PM Internship Scheme: How Effective is it in Enhancing Youth Employability?

 • Must be between 21 and 24 years of age

-• Must be neither employed nor pursuing a full-time course
+• Must be neither employed nor pursuing a full time course

-The online portal of the PM Internship Scheme opened on October 3, 2024, for participating companies.
+The online portal of PM Internship Scheme opened on October 3, 2024, for participating companies.
 Candidates were allowed to access the portal and apply for internships from October 12.
 Over 1.5 lakh candidates registered within 24 hours of the portal's opening.
 The interns will receive a total of ₹5,000, which includes a ₹4,500 monthly stipend from the government and ₹500 per month from the company.

 The Government of India launched the PM Internship Scheme's pilot project on December 2, 2024.
 With the project opening, the portal received over 6 lakh registrations.
 According to the Ministry of Corporate Affairs (MCA), the 1st cohort of interns from 625 districts have started their internship across 34 states/UTs in India.